All Undergraduate and Graduate Academic Policies are available in the respective catalogue:

 Faculty are required to give students with excused absences reasonable opportunities to submit missed coursework or to make alternate arrangements for classroom activities (e.g. labs, presentations, examinations).
 The student is responsible for notifying faculty of the absence, communicating with faculty about materials and assignments, and completing all missed coursework.
 Students who fulfill these responsibilities within the time frame agreed upon with their instructors may not be penalized for an excused absence.

 Plagiarism and cheating in academic work, theft, and academic misrepresentation (lying) are offenses that fall under the jurisdiction of the Methodist University Honor Code.
-See AY 2020-2021 Catalog for Details.
+See the MU Online Academic Catalogue for details.

 Methodist University does not discriminate on the basis of age, race, gender, national or ethnic origin, religion, sexual orientation or disabilities for otherwise qualified persons in the administration of its admissions, educational policies, scholarships, loan programs, athletics, employment or any other university-sponsored or advertised program.